Building a Public-Data RAG System End-to-End

 • Judgments are hard to get and either paywalled or harshly protected.

-That means model choice is only one part of the problem.
+That makes it a useful case study for RAG techniques.
+Model choice is only one part of the problem.
 The bigger constraint is data logistics: sourcing, structuring, retrieval quality, and evaluation discipline.

-So I approached the problem from both sides: build the pipeline end-to-end while exploring different evaluation designs and document sourcing strategies.
+So I approached the problem from both sides: build the pipeline end-to-end while exploring different retrieval and evaluation techniques against one realistic example use case.

 What I Built End-to-End